 Finding the Most Flattering Silhouette and Neckline Style

 A-line dresses are flattering on almost any body type.
 We also recommend trying a V-neckline for a romantic, easy style that never goes out of style!
 The V-neckline can elongate the torso and accentuate the neck and chest.

 Dresses that cinch at the waist are especially beautiful on more voluptuous bridesmaids.

 Plus-size girls will want to skip the ruffles.
 They can draw attention to the wrong areas or create volume in unintended places.
 For example: for women with wide hips, adding extra frills to the waist or hips may not be the best choice.

 Steer clear of shiny fabrics!
 This means you’ll want to avoid Charmeuse, high-shine satin or taffeta.
 These fabrics can give the illusion of enlargement.

 Consider lace or a matte chiffon.
 The most attractive fabrics will be those that drape the figure without clinging to the body.

 Patterns: Yay or Nay?

-Generally, patterns are not recommended.
+Generally, patterns are not recommended for fuller figures.
 However, there can be exceptions to the rule—a simple and subtle pattern can work well in some cases.
 Trying on the dress in person is really the only way to gauge whether a pattern is right for your bridesmaid team.

 Dress length is another option to think about.
 There’s no right or wrong answer when it comes to dress length.
 Depending on the bridesmaid’s body shape, she might feel more comfortable elongating the body with a floor-length dress; or, maybe a knee-length dress allows her to show off more leg and avoid being weighed down by a heavier fabric.
 Experiment with different styles and try different dress lengths!